Intimacy, Authenticity, and the Commerce of Sex

 7 Sexuality Debates and Pleasure Wars

-American Sociological Association: ASA-Sex and Gender Distinguished Book Award
+ASA Sex and Gender Section: Distinguished Book Award

 Norbert Elias Foundation: Norbert Elias Prize